 — Allegra, Music Festival Staff

 Painting involves self-improvement and it’s kind of meditative like if I’m panting from a picture, I can just focus on it.
 My mind kind of is restful when I’m doing it.
-Whereas when I’m doing anything else it’s not mentally stimulating enough for my mind to relax.
+Whereas, when I’m doing anything else, it’s not mentally stimulating enough for my mind to relax.
 But while I’m painting I can actually focus on the thing, because you have to be so focused and it’s something I really care about and I enjoy it.
 It comes naturally to me.
-My moms a painter too.
+My mom is a painter too.
 So it’s more meditative than it is about producing something.

 — Emily, Model